 Abstract

 This document proposes a clarification regarding the significance of the SEI message for film grain.
-It offers a recommendation to use the SEI manifest SEI for signaling the essentiality of film grain synthesis.
+It offers a recommendation to use the SEI manifest SEI as well as the SEI prefix indication SEI message for signaling the essentiality of film grain synthesis.
 This recommendation is suggested to be incorporated into the technical report that JVET has been developing, which addresses practices for film grain technology.

 Introduction

 JVET has been working on the technical report describing practices for film grain technology [1].
-Section 6.4 describes the two main use cases for the film grain use, these are copied below for convenience, while important parts for this contribution are highlighted in bold:
+Section 6.4 describes two use cases for the film grain use.
+These are copied below for convenience, while important parts for this contribution are highlighted in bold:

-JVET is in the process of drafting a technical report on practices for film grain technology [1].
-Section 6.4 characterizes two primary use cases for film grain.
-For clarity, these use cases are replicated below, with pivotal points for this contribution accentuated in bold:

 The first use case of film grain synthesis is artistic intent: recreate the film grain at the decoder side, which was unavoidably lost by compression involved in content distribution at practical bitrates.
 In this case, the film grain is considered to be a significant aspect of the video, and the content provider wants it to be part of the user experience.
 Preserving film grain through video compression would require too high bit rates for applications such as adaptive streaming and broadcasting.
 On the other hand, removing film grain allows using the full potential of video compression technologies, while requiring film grain synthesis after decoding.